 With widespread blood filter use, the FDA has received 921 adverse event reports since 2005.
 These reports included:

 - 146 embolization or detachments of the device components

 - 328 device migrations

 - 56 filter fractures

-Bard Recovery and G2 Filters
+Bard Recovery And G2 Filters

 By stopping blood clots from forming that could reach vital organs like the brain or heart, blood filters are put into the Inferior Vena Cava (IVC).
 Once the filters are in place, it is uncommon to remove them — even though they are not designed to be left in permanently.
 They are retrievable so doctors can go back in after the threat of blood clots is gone and remove the devices.
 Unfortunately, IVC filters often remain in the body and disintegrate into damaging metal pieces.

 C.R.
-Bard and Cook Group Inc. manufacture the Bard Recovery and G2 IVC filters.
+Bard and Cook Group Inc. manufactures the Bard Recovery and G2 IVC filters.
 Lawsuits are underway that target Bard and its subsidiary companies for negligent misrepresentation, breach of implied warranty, design and manufacturing defects and more.

-Schedule a Free Bard IVC Filter Lawsuit Consultation
+Schedule A Free Bard IVC Filter Lawsuit Consultation

 Get started today by scheduling your free Bard IVC Filter lawsuit consultation.